ethanruhe/high-performance-r/Tutorial.md

 end.
 ```

 Note that the scoping seems hierarchical and vars are only *available* where they are defined or in some sub-part of where they are defined.
 For example, a var defined in the global environment, the highest level, is available everywhere.
 But a variable defined within a function is only available to access from inside that function.
-When looking for the associated value of a named entity, the program will start locally (i.e., the narrowest scope) and keep moving higher until if finds an entity matching that name.
+When looking for the associated value of a named entity, R will start locally (i.e., the narrowest scope) and keep moving higher until if finds an entity matching that name.
 This can also be thought of as the effective "order of priority" if there are multiple entities with the same name in a program.

 R looks for values when a function is run, not when it is created.
 Because of this, if a function relies on a variable outside of its scope (e.g., a global variable), then the result of the function can change as that outside variable changes.
 This can be dangerous; functions should be self-contained and only be variable depending on values passed as arguments. ```findGlobals()``` identifies global dependencies of a function.